Students complete an Accommodations Request Form and provide supporting documentation from a licensed professional.

 - A clear and convincing rationale for each requested accommodation based on the degree of impact of the impairment and the resulting functional limitations.

-The Director will make the final determination about the adequacy of disability documentation.
+The Disability Services Office will make the final determination about the adequacy of disability documentation.
 All documentation is kept confidential.
-Once a decision has been made, students are contacted via university email.
-Accommodations are not retroactive and may not fundamentally alter the essential criteria of a course or program.
+Once a decision has been made, students are contacted.

 Some types of documentation are INSUFFICIENT: